 Drug Tolerance

-Drug tolerance is when your body, over time, gets used to the effects of a certain drug, like opiates.
-As this happens, you will need to take an increased, and a higher dose of the drug to achieve the same desired effect.
+Drug tolerance is when your body, over time, gets used to the effects of a particular drug, like opiates.
+As this happens, you will need to take an increased and higher dose of the drug to achieve the same desired effect.
 When you take opioids over time, you need a higher dose to get the same pain relief as well.

-If you stop using an opioid for a period of time, your tolerance will begin to fade.
-If you need to begin taking it again, you most likely will not need your former higher dose and this is what puts so many at risk for an opiate overdose.
+If you stop using an opioid for some time, your tolerance will begin to fade.
+If you need to start retaking it, you most likely will not need your former higher dose, and this is what puts so many at risk for an opiate overdose.
 That can be too much for the body to take.
 If you stop taking a medication and then resume, you should talk to your doctor about dosage amounts.

 Drug Dependency

-Drug dependency occurs when the way your body works changes because you have taken a drug for a longer period of time.
+Drug dependency occurs when the way your body works changes because you have taken a drug for a more extended period.
 For example, the recovery period between heroin abuse can be shorter compared to before.
 These changes cause you to have moderate to severe withdrawal symptoms when you stop using opiates.
 Detoxification through addiction treatment is commonly used to reduce cravings.

 Opiate Withdrawal Symptoms may include: